jonathanlandy/testmd/README.md

 [arxiv.1706.03265](https://arxiv.org/abs/1706.03265).

-## Classes, documentation, tests, licence
+## Classes, documentation, tests, license
 `linselect` contains three classes: `FwdSelect`, `RevSelect`, and `GenSelect`.
 As the names imply, these support efficient forward, reverse, and general forward-reverse search protocols, respectively.
 Each can be used for both